-5. Significant Accounting Judgments and Key Sources of Estimation and Assumption Uncertainty
+5. Significant Accounting Judgments and Major Sources of Estimation and Assumption Uncertainty

-The preparation of the parent company only financial statements in conformity with the Regulations and the IFRSs endorsed by the FSC requires management to make judgments, estimations and assumptions that affect the application of the accounting policies and the reported amount of assets, liabilities, income and expenses.
+The preparation of the parent company only financial statements requires management to make judgments, estimations and assumptions that affect the application of the accounting policies and the reported amount of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.